ytisf/LookingGlass/README.md

 A note for lazy - here is a 'help' with all arguments:
 ```
+These are the possible arguments:
 	-f, --file           Single file mode.
 Path to PCAP file.
 	-d, --directory      Directory to scan PCAPs in.
--l, --live           Run on a live adapter and sniff. (not recommended)
+	-l, --live           Run in live sniffing on adapter.
+For example 'eth0' or 'en0'. (not recommended)
 	-v, --verbose        Show more information while running.
 	-u, --user           User configurations to search.
 	-k, --kml 			 If coordinates are found, save a KML file as well.
 	-h, --help           Shows this help menu.
 	--falpos             Ignore data types that are not reliable such as MSISDN.

+The options for user defined serrch are:
+	'regex' - A regex to search.
+For example 'regex, (com\.([a-zA-z]+\.){1,3}[a-zA-z]+), Android Package Name'.
+	'noraml' - Regular search for data.
+For example 'normal, SM-J700, Device Model'.
+	'binary' - Hex encoded binary data.
+For example 'binary, 0363646e0377, BinarySearch'.
+	'md5sum' - MD5 value of data.
+For example 'md5sum, 5554353444, MD5 of MSISDN'.
+	'sha1sum' - SHA1 value of data.
+For example 'sha1sum, text_here, SHA1 of name'.
+	'sha256' - SHA256 value of data.
+For example 'sha256, text_here, SHA256 of name'.
+	'sha512' - SHA512 value of data.
+For example 'sha512, text_here, SHA512 of name'.
+	'in_field_name' - Value to be in an HTTP parameter name.
+For example 'in_field_name, lat, Might be Latitude'.
+	'field_name_is' - Exact value of HTTP parameter name.
+For example 'field_name_is, MSISDN, Phone number'.
 ```

 *Little Comment* - Because we get to record directly on devices sometimes, and on Android the recorder does not add the IP layer, we have added support for that as well.